This guide demonstrates how to get a simple project up and running on OpenShift Online.

 Next, add the webhook to the Github repository:

-In GitHub click [ Add webhook ] in the GitHub Webhook settings for your project.
-Paste the payload URL into the Payload URL field, then click [ Add webhook ] to finish adding the webhook to your project:
+In GitHub, click Add webhook in the GitHub Webhook settings for your project.
+Paste the payload URL into the Payload URL field.
+Ensure Content type field is set to application/json instead of the default application/x-www-form-urlencoded.
+Then, click Add webhook to finish adding the webhook to your project:

 GitHub now attempts to ping the OpenShift Online server to ensure that communication is successful.
 If it is correctly configured, you will see a green check mark next to your new webhook URL in GitHub.
 Hover your mouse over the check mark to see the status of the last delivery: